deepsense-ai/seahorse/docs/operations/execute_sql_expression.md

 includeOperationsMenu: true
 ---

-Executes an Spark SQL expression provided by the user on a DataFrame connected to its input port.
+Executes a Spark SQL expression provided by the user on a DataFrame connected to its input port.
 Returns the results of the execution as a DataFrame.

+Returns also a [Transformer](../classes/transformer.html) that can be later applied to another [DataFrame](../classes/dataframe.html) with [Transform](transform.html) operation.

 **Since**: Seahorse 0.4.0